 - Low installation cost

 - Smart diagnostics and functionalities

 You can use local multiplexers to connect your temperature sensors as well.
 They do all the conversion locally and can communicate with the control system using a proprietary protocol or open protocols like MODBUS or PROFIBUS.

 You’ll need a structure to install the multiplexer on and cables to connect the sensor to the structure, but this setup will decrease the chance of EMI/EDS/RFI too.

 - Slow updates

 - Dated technology

 We’re just skimming the surface here.
-You need to check your process and see which method will give you the data you need.
+To find the best way to connect a temperature sensor to your control system, you should check your process and see which method will give you the data you need.
 You also have to decide whether you want smart functions to avoid unscheduled downtime.
-Start digging, folks!